ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ```
 dotnet test
 ```
-Now, as the test are running you should see a browser popup where things are happening.
+Now, as the tests are running you should see a browser popup where things are happening.
 That is the tests running.<br>
 At some point, a GitHub window may appear where it asks you to authorize, please press the button otherwise the test will fail.

 ### Tests
-The unit test we have go over all the different functions we have in the Author Repository and Cheep Repository checking if they are working as intended.<br>
+The unit test we have goes over all the different functions we have in the Author Repository and Cheep Repository checking if they are working as intended.<br>

-The integration tests go over all the different actions a user can take while on the web app and checks if the things that should show up when doing those actions are there.<br>
+The integration tests go over all the different actions a user can take while on the web app and check if the things that should show up when doing those actions are there.<br>

 And the end-to-end test goes over all the different features in one go, like logging in, cheeping, following, blocking, and so on.